 Integer value returned by a previous SQL function.
 The SQLErrorMsg() function sets the value of an InTouch message tag to the message associated with the result code.
-For more information about error messages associated with result codes, see Understanding SQL Error Messages on page 181.
+For more information about error messages associated with result codes, see Understanding SQL Error Messages.

 Refer to your database documentation for undocumented result codes.
-Also, browse the Wonderware Log Viewer for any additional error messages.
+Also, browse the Log Viewer for any additional error messages.